Åslaug Haga

-Åslaug Marie Haga (born 21 October 1959) is Norwegian diplomat, politician and international civil servant.
+Åslaug Marie Haga (born 21 October 1959) is a Norwegian diplomat, politician and international civil servant.
 She has been board chair for various organizations, including the Norwegian Institute for Nature Research (NINA) and the Peace Research Institute in Oslo (PRIO).
 Haga has published three books: two on Norwegian politics and one novel.

 She is currently the associate vice-president of the External Relations and Governance Department at the International Fund for Agricultural Development (IFAD), a specialized agency of the United Nations.

 Prior to that, she was executive director of the Global Crop Diversity Trust from 2013 to 2019.

 Early life and career

 Haga was born in Nes, Akershus.
 She has a bachelor's degree in political science, history and sociology from the University of Oslo.
 She joined the diplomatic corps before finishing her master's degree in political science.
 She served at the Norwegian delegation to the United Nations in New York in the late 1980s and at the Norwegian embassy in New Delhi, India in the early 1990s.